Ed. note: This review was first published in December 2018. It has now been updated to reflect Red Chip Poker’s CORE 2.0 offering.

 And like any successful course, the quizzes allow students to assess their progress and return to material when they need more practice.

 Costing just $5/week makes this poker course one of the most affordable poker training products on the market.
 The only prerequisites are that you can handle enough arithmetic to balance a checkbook, and that you have the desire to succeed.
 The course allows relative beginners a comfortable entry point into poker training, but also offers loads of value to more seasoned players who can proceed rapidly through the more basic material to the more advanced lessons.

 If all of the above seems a lot to digest, here is a quick video of the philosophy behind CORE and its content:

-Sign up for CORE today and get started for just $5 down.
+The fact that you can sign up for CORE today and get started for the same low price of just $5 especially after the plethora of updates to the course added in the 2.0 update is truly incredible.
 Your bankroll will thank you!